 The dual degree track requires a total of 144 - 147 credits.
 The total amount of credits earned will vary depending on the concentration selected and the selection of graduate courses applied to baccalaureate concentration requirements.
-Students achieve graduate status by completing 60 credits in the arts and sciences component, 48 credits in the information technology component, 9 credits in the additional credit component, and the 3 credit Bridge Component.
-The 27 credit graduate course component completes the master's degree requirements.
+Students achieve graduate status by completing 60 credits in the arts and sciences component, 48 credits in the information technology component, 9 credits in the additional credit component.
+The graduate phase requires a total of 30 graduate credits including the bridge component and the graduate course component.
 Students receive the baccalaureate and graduate degrees after completion of the dual degree program in its entirety.

-You are subject to the degree requirements in effect at the time of your enrollment or program/degree transfer (program transfer refers to changes from one school to another; degree transfer refers to changing degrees within the same school).
+You are subject to the degree requirements in effect at the time of your enrollment or program/ degree transfer (program transfer refers to changes from one school to another; degree transfer refers to changing degrees within the same school).